 Learn more about the Public Health Order in the County’s FAQ here.
 All businesses must complete and post the Sacramento County physical distancing form, accessible here.
 Downtown businesses can take the Keep COVID In Check pledge to receive branded window clings to hold the signs!

 Sacramento remains on the State’s County Monitoring List – those with three consecutive days of rising cases – and is required to shut down certain industries and activities unless they can be modified to operate outside or by pick-up.
-The following industries/activities are to shut down unless they can operate outside and/or via pick-up:

 For questions about the Public Health Order, call the County’s COVID-19 Hotline at 916-875-2400 or visit saccounty.net/covid-19.

 The County’s Public Health Order acknowledges the state’s new guidance on face coverings.
 Businesses must include a policy for face coverings in their protocol and provide face coverings to staff when six feet of physical distance is not possible.
 Sign up for free masks for your employees here!

 Although face coverings are now required by the State, there are still some residents and state visitors who are reluctant

 to wear a mask when out in public.
 The City of Sacramento’s “Show the Love, Sacramento” Campaign addresses both of those ideas by connecting mask-wearing with other widely accepted and appreciated ways of showing others love.
 Learn more here.